waneco-git/anactualhud-cc/README.md

 Like buttons for inventory, store, contractor, contract progress, and more...
 There are **more optional customizations** and some edits to improve your experience.

-[SLAP](https://imgur.com/a/QQvA4dr) this button to see screenshots.
+[SLAP](https://imgur.com/a/QQvA4dr) this button to see more screenshots.

 ## Quide
 [Installation](https://github.com/jakadak/ahud-cc/wiki/Installation)